CaseyOchieng/CaseyOchieng/README.md

 - 👋 Hi, I’m @CaseyOchieng
-- 👀 I’m interested in js,python,SQL
+- 👀 I’m interested in js,python,SQL and ruby
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning rubby on rails
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...